This MP is calling for Lord Ahmed of Rotherham to be stripped of peerage over sexual offence against children

 Lord Ahmed of Rotherham: MP calling for him to be stripped of peerage over sexual offence against children

-A Rotherham MP has called for Lord Nazir Ahmed to be stripped of his peerage, after he was found guilty of sexual offences against two children in the 1970s.
+Rother Valley MP’s has called for Lord Nazir Ahmed to be stripped of his peerage after he was found guilty of sexual offences against two children in the 1970s.

 The 64-year-old, who denied all the charges, was found guilty on Wednesday of two counts of attempted rape and one of buggery.